Career Days Career Days

-Getting involved in a local community event could do wonders for your business.
 If you are considering promoting your business to young people at a careers fair, here are some practical tips from our members:

-Company Communications
+Company Comms

 Think about the way you communicate; use plenty of images and don’t make anything too word heavy, young people generally respond better to visuals.